shravanpradeep/shravanpradeep.github.io/news/_posts/2022-11-17-jor-kaolinite.md

 category: news
 tags: [paper]
 ---
-Our recent work on modeling Kaolinite suspension flow curves is published as <i>Editor's Featured Article</i> in the <i>Journal of Rheology</i>.
+The work on modeling the thixotropic and viscoelastic flow behavior of model clay (kaolin-based) suspensions using Bayesian Inference is published in the <i>Journal of Rheology</i> and featured as the <b>Editor's Featured Article</b>.